asancdec/UnifiedVol/README.md

 # UnifiedVol

-UnifiedVol is a work-in-progress quantitative finance library for volatility surface modeling.
+UnifiedVol is a work-in-progress quantitative finance library in C++ for volatility surface modeling.

 ---